 Politeness.
-In keeping with the relatively formal manner of social customs abroad, you should place much more emphasis on the simple niceties of polite social exchange than you might at home.
+In keeping with the relatively formal manner of social customs abroad, you should place much more emphasis on the simple niceties of polite social intercourse than you might at home.
 Be prepared to offer a formal word of greeting to whomever you meet in your day-to-day activities.
-For example, you should become familiar with the appropriate greetings and expressions of gratitude in response to hospitality.
+For example, should you approach a clerk in the local market in Strasbourg always be courteous enough to begin your conversation with, “Bonjour, Madame (Monsieur, Mademoiselle)” before you launch into your inquiries about the products, and become familiar with the appropriate expressions of gratitude in response to your hosts’ hospitality.

 Humor.
 While each country has its own particular brand of wit and humor, very few cultures appreciate the kind of “kidding” to which Americans are accustomed.
 Comments, even when intended to be humorous, can often be taken quite literally.